-In addition, the package contains two custom data tables, “QRadar Advisor analysis results” and “Watson Search with Local Context results”.
+In addition, the package contains five custom data tables.
+Two of them are called “QRadar Advisor analysis results” and “Watson Search with Local Context results”.
 They are used by the example workflows to show the observables that are extracted from the QRadar Advisor STIX response.
 Two demo scripts and two associated rules are also included.
 Each rule is a menu item added to its own data table.
 The user can click on a rule to create an artifact based on the selected row.